 Despite a reputation for being expensive, New York City can be a place for travelers of all budgets—even those looking for a special night out with a special someone.

 As someone who has dated, loved, and is now married in NYC, I think of this place as a wonderland of opportunity for romantic days and nights out.

 Whether you want to team up and double-date or go with just the two of you, there are so many great choices in the city.

 I am suggesting ideas for all budgets, day or night, and in different seasons and locations around the city.
 I know it’s not realistic to think that all romance happens at the top of the Empire State Building or popping the question in Times Square: New York City is a romance-filled playground.

-Don’t miss some of our other romantic travel guides:
+Don’t miss some of the other Two Drifters romantic travel guides:

 - 27 Incredibly Romantic Places in the USA that Couples Will Love

 - 9 Romantic Things to Do in Washington, DC

 - 20 Romantic Getaways in New England: Love & Luxury for Couples

 - 21 Incredibly Romantic Airbnbs Around the World